|County||Dutchess County, NY|

 - Campus Life includes over 100 student-run organizations and clubs, including WVKR-FM radio; debate; a volunteer network; dance, theater, and comedy troupes; classical, jazz, gospel, a cappella, and rock groups; nearly a dozen student publications; and a broad spectrum of ethnic, religious, and political groups.
 About 1,250 campus-wide events annually, including guest lecturers, visiting artists, performers, workshops, athletic events, and concerts.

-Vassar College "Your Space"
+Getting into Vassar College

 1 year ago